vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

   # Requests
   #

   # The encoding format used to serialize the events before flushing.
+The default
+  # is dynamic based oon if the event is structured or not.
   #
   # * required
   # * no default